diHnguyen/PresentationTemplate/README.md

 - Create a table + change column spacing
 - Scaling figures and tables

+Additional information will be added in the near future.
 If you have any recommendations or questions, please don't hesitate to reach out.
-Additional information will be added in the near future.

-My preferred way to create a table: https://www.latex-tables.com/ (Note: You may need to make some minor edits after generating the latex code for your table using the website linked above.)
+My preferred way to create Latex code from an Excel table: https://www.latex-tables.com/ (Note: You may need to make some minor edits after generating the latex code for your table using the website linked above.)